Cal Lutheran Kingsmen and Regals: Other sports

 Samuelson Aquatics Center served as a training site of the 2008 and 2012 US Olympic Men's Water Polo teams.

 Other sports include golf, cross-country, water polo, lacrosse, softball, tennis, as well as swim and dive.
 The men's volleyball team experienced one of its best years in 1978 when it recorded a 15–3 season and entered the NAIA national playoffs, where the team placed fourth in the nation under Coach Bob Ward and his assistant Don Hyatt.
 One of the best seasons for the men's golf team was in the 1982–83 season when CLC finished seventeenth in the national competition in Texas.
 During the next season, Coach Bob Shoup sent Greg Osbourne to compete in the national competition in Michigan, where he ultimately finished fourth.
 Osbourne captured the NAIA District III individual championship in 1984 and picked up All-America honors, and raised the bar for the program.
 He later became a member of the PGA and President of United States Golf Corporation.

 Men's soccer, which began as a club sport in the 1970s, was organized by Rolf Bell who wanted soccer to become an official sport at CLC.
 The team first gained recognition when Peter Schraml took over the program in 1978 and the team first recorded their 10–8 victory.
 Among the standout soccer players were Bruce Myhre, NAIA All Far West Honorable Mention and All District Second Team.
 Jack Carroll made All District First Team in 1984, while Chris Doheny earned Second Team All District Honors.
 Another notable player was Foster Campbell, who was named to the SCISA Northern League First Team.
 Per Ivar Roald, a former member of the Norwegian national youth team, played soccer for the Kingsmen in 1993.
 In the fall, he led the team with nine goals and seven assists.
 Another player, Dave Salzwedel, later played in Major League Soccer and the American Professional Soccer League.
 In women's soccer, the Regals have won ten straight league championships.
 Regals soccer was ranked No. 8 in the 2018 NCAA Division III Western regional poll.
 It was also ranked No. 19 in the United States Soccer Coaches' national III. coaches poll in 2018.
-On December 2, 2023 with the women’s soccer team 1-0 win over Washington University at Roanoke College in Salem, Virginia, Regals soccer won their first ever national championship in program history.
+On December 2, 2023 with the women’s soccer team 1-0 win over Washington University in St. Louis at Roanoke College in Salem, Virginia, Regals soccer won their first ever national championship in program history.